 President John Palms

 John Michael Palms was appointed the fourth president of Georgia State University in July 1989.
-Prior to his appointment, Palms served 23 years at Emory, where his titles included chairman of the Department of Physics, dean of Arts and Sciences and vice president for Academic Affairs.
-Palms’ research areas included fundamental and applied atomic and nuclear physics, medical physics and environmental sciences, which resulted in numerous publications, book chapters and reports.
+Prior to his appointment, Palms served 23 years at Emory, where his titles included chairman of the Department of Physics, dean of Arts and Sciences and vice president for academic affairs.
+Palms’ research in fundamental and applied atomic and nuclear physics, medical physics and environmental sciences resulted in numerous publications, book chapters and reports.

-After serving as President of Georgia State University from 1989-1991, Palms took the position of President at the University of South Carolina.
+After serving as president of Georgia State from 1989-1991, Palms took the position of president at the University of South Carolina.